Fdebijl/LessAwfulEmoji/README.md

 ### Windows
 1. Press Win + R to open the Run menu.
-2a.
-Go to `%LOCALAPPDATA%\slack` by pasting this in the Run menu and pressing enter.
+2. Go to `%LOCALAPPDATA%\slack` by pasting this in the Run menu and pressing enter.
-2b.
-Alternatively navigate to C:\Users\USERNAME\AppData\Local\slack in Windows Explorer.
+3. (Optional) Alternatively navigate to C:\Users\USERNAME\AppData\Local\slack in Windows Explorer.
-3. Find and open the latest version directory (for example: 3.3.3) and go to `resources\app.asar.unpacked\src\static`.
+4. Find and open the latest version directory (for example: 3.3.3) and go to `resources\app.asar.unpacked\src\static`.
-4. Paste the contents of the .js file you copied earlier at the end of *ssb-interop.js*.
+5. Paste the contents of the .js file you copied earlier at the end of *ssb-interop.js*.
-5. Restart slack to see the effects (Ctrl + R works just fine).
+6. Restart slack to see the effects (Ctrl + R works just fine).

 ## Attribution
 Spritesheets are sourced from https://github.com/iamcal/emoji-data